 “This is because they don’t want to be accountable for anything,” Mwenda says.
 “They want to continue their reckless life on the streets.”

-Fountain of Hope has begun a program in which reformed street children act as role models for those who still live on the streets, Hau says.
-The center organizes workshops at which former street children speak to street children about the possibility of rehabilitation.
-To inspire the street children, the mentors sometimes invite street children to spend a day with them at work.
+Fountain of Hope has begun a program in which reformed children act as role models for those who still live on the streets, Hau says.
+The center organizes workshops to children about the possibility of rehabilitation.
+The mentors sometimes invite children to spend a day with them at work to inspire them.

 “A lot of children feel encouraged when they see some of their friends that have reformed,” Hau says.
 “It gives them hope that they too can reform.”

-Hau believes all street children can reform with consistent counseling and training.
+Hau believes all children can reform with consistent counseling and training.